 What types of gambling are legal in Delaware?

-Delaware has one of the largest selections of legalized gambling in the United States.
-It goes from common forms such as a state lottery and charity bingo up to full-service casinos and sports betting.
-Most of Delaware’s legalized gambling is regulated by the state lottery.
+Delaware has one of the largest selections of legal gambling in the United States.
+Regulated options run the gamut from common forms such as a state lottery and charity bingo up to full-service casinos and sports betting.
+Most of Delaware’s legal gambling is regulated by the state lottery.

-There are multiple forms of legalized online gambling in Delaware.
+There are also multiple forms of legal online gambling in Delaware.
 These include horseracing, daily fantasy sports, online poker and online casino games.

 - Online Gambling in Delaware